 Safety remains a concern and there have been a number of grenade attacks in Kigali in recent years, although it's still unclear who is behind these attacks.
 Rwanda has also been affected by insecurity in its neighbours in the wider Great Lakes region, particularly the ongoing conflict in the Democratic Republic of Congo (DRC).
 Violence between rebels and Congolese troops periodically spills over into Rwanda and the border between the two countries is subject to close at short notice.
 Accordingly, a number of governments advise their nationals against travelling to Rwanda’s border with the DRC.

 The Rwandan government provides free education in state-run schools for primary and middle school.
 However, school attendance numbers are still low in some regions.
 There are a number of private schools across Rwanda, mostly run by churches, which follow the national curriculum.
-Although secondary education used to be provided in French or English, it is now only in English.
 There are very few international schools, and these are located in the capital.

 The quality of healthcare in Rwanda remains poor and expats will most likely need to be evacuated by air to another country, most likely South Africa or somewhere in Europe, in the case of a serious emergency.
 The country suffers from a shortage of qualified medical professionals and some medicines are not available at all.
 Expats should ensure that they have a comprehensive medical insurance plan in place in the event of having to be airlifted to another country.

 Often referred to as the Land of a Thousand Hills, Rwanda’s landscape is dominated by rainforests, mountains, volcanoes and lakes.
 These attractions ensure steady growth in the country’s tourism industry.
 Most notably, Rwanda is home to a third of the world’s remaining mountain gorillas and is only one of the few countries where one can visit them safely.